lillallol/temp/README.md

 ### Concluding to the complement method.

-If separation of intend and implementation inevitably leads TypeScript, without loss in static type functionality, to do the minimal possible syntax reservation from JavaScript, which is:
+If separation of intend and implementation inevitably leads TypeScript, without loss in static typing, to do the minimal possible syntax reservation from JavaScript, which is:

 * type imports: